Carl-Henric/MS1/README.md

 - - The menu is very clear and easy to use.

 #### Bugs
-Among this project, the navigation has been the main problem.
+Among this project, the navigation bar has been the main problem.

 - **Fixed navigation**: When using fixed navigation combinated with section anchors there is a problem to position the scroll to the exactly correct position.
 This has been challenging but I find the solution [here](https://gomakethings.com/how-to-prevent-anchor-links-from-scrolling-behind-a-sticky-header-with-one-line-of-css/).